Burton Fishpond Plantation

 The wood on the east side of Towles Fields known as Burton Plantation was purchased in 2004 as an amenity for the villagers to enjoy.
 The cost was met by donations from residents (£13,000) and grants from Charnwood Borough Council (£5,000) and Leicestershire County Council (£10,000).

 The Plantation is managed by a committee of the Parish Council consisting of parish councillors and local residents and it is maintained by volunteers and Friends of Burton Plantation.

 Most of the volunteer maintenance work takes place between September and April.
-There will be the opportunity to join a working party between 10 and 12.30 on the following dates in 2021:
+There will be the opportunity to join a working party between 10 and 12.30 on the following dates in 2021 and 2022.

 For more information, please contact Lyn on 01509 889700 or subscribe to the newsletter by e-mailing email@example.com

 New volunteers are always welcome, tools and training are provided; no previous experience is necessary and there are tasks for all ages and abilities.
 Meet at the Pavilion at 10am.
 We are grateful for any help that you can offer, even for just an hour.

 A huge thank you to all of the wonderful Plantation volunteers who have worked so hard over the year to keep this beautiful woodland in shape.

 If you are interested in purchasing logs please contact the parish clerk.

 Most recent newsletter

 - 15 November 2021 (Word Document, 136 Kb)